Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-overview.md

 ![Content add-in](images/Excel_add-in_content.png)

-## Using JavaScript APIs to interact with workbook content
+## JavaScript APIs to interact with workbook content

 An Excel add-in interacts with objects in Excel by using the [JavaScript API for Office](../../reference/add-ins/javascript-api-for-office.md?product=excel), which includes two JavaScript object models: